-Local Control: Are We All Conservative Anarcho-Capitalists Now? is an ongoing trans-media documentary project about the life of Karl Hess and the human aspiration to be self-sufficient and organize resources on a local scale.
+Local Control: Karl Hess in the World of Ideas is an ongoing trans-media documentary project about the life of Karl Hess and the human aspiration to be self-sufficient and organize resources on a local scale.
 The result has been an installation and a feature length video essay.

 We Are All (2012-Now)